feathericons/feather/README.md

 #### 2. Use

-In your HTML, you can include an icon like so:
+Include an icon on your page with the following markup:

 ```html
 <svg